• Skip to main content

 Cool it completely and then store it in an air-tight freezer container for up to 6 months.

-How to make roasted butternut squash and vegetable soup:
+How to make roasted butternut squash soup:

 • Preheat oven to 425-degrees.